Pooriya-a/quickstart-self-service/modules/analyze-external-services.md

 # Analyze Traffic to External Services using Service Graph and Kibana

-Kubernetes workloads may communicate with external services external to the cluster.
+Kubernetes workloads may communicate with services external to the cluster.
 Outbound access should be protected using security policies.
 Calico `DNS Policy` can grant access to external services using domain names.
 Refer [DNS Policy](https://docs.tigera.io/v3.14/security/domain-based-policy) for more information on domain matching.

 The Service Graph and Kibana can be used to retrieve a list of domains for individual workloads.
 Domain names can be added to a `GlobalNetworkSet` and referred to in security policies to grant access to external services.